ChiZhang18/Chi-Zhang-exercise/EX.md

 ```
     ## [1] 73

-The optimal value of k is 73, then do the fitted plot in best value of k
+The optimal value of k is 73, then do the fitted plot in best value of k.
 ``` r
 knn_best = knn.reg(train = X_train, test = X_test, y = y_train, k=best_k)
 ypred_knn_best = knn_best$pred